 - Can your toddler tell you when he needs to use the potty?

 If you answer is yes to all these questions, then you can start with potty training.
 However, when changes are about to happen at home, a new baby will be born, you are planning to move houses or if there are other far-reaching circumstances, it is better to wait 2-3 months until everybody and everything is back in their rhythm.
-The advices below will help you with potty training for toddlers.
+The advices below will help you with potty training.

 This convenient potty has different functions, it can also be used as a step stool for the regular toilet.
-M

 - In the summer, your toddler can just walk around in his underwear.
 When it gets colder, it is best to use slacks.
 Make sure the child can take it off itself when it wants to use the potty.